James 1:19 Everyone should be quick to listen, slow to speak and slow to become angry.

 It is easy to become angry when people around you are talking nonsense, or saying something false.
 But instead of becoming angry, and getting into a shouting match, James wanted his readers to listen more and talk less.
 This is easier said than done.

 A university offered several courses on public speaking that were constantly full.
-They also offered a course on careful listening, but it had to be canceled due to lack of interest.
-Most people would rather speak than listen.
+They also offered course on careful listening, but it had to be canceled due to lack of interest.
+Most people are more inclined to speak than to listen.
 We want to be understood more than to understand.
 This is why communication often breaks down.

 When two people want to communicate, but are having trouble, they should try the following exercise.
 The first person should hold an item (such as a pen) that gives them permission to speak, without interruption, until the second person can repeat their concerns accurately.